strapi/strapi/docs/v3.x/getting-started/troubleshooting.md

 For the time being there is no recommended way to handle this automatically and instead it may be required for you to create custom controllers to handle this within your own project.

-### Why is my app's database and uploads resetting on PaaS (Heroku, DigitalOcean Apps, Google App Engine, ect)
+### Why is my app's database and uploads resetting on PaaS

 If you used `--quickstart` to create your Strapi project, by default this uses the SQLite database.
-Heroku's file system is [ephemeral](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem) meaning that each time a dyno (container) is reset all filesystem changes are lost.
+PaaS systems (Heroku, DigitalOcean Apps, Google App Engine, ect) file systems are typically [ephemeral](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem) or read-only meaning that each time a dyno (container) is reset all filesystem changes are lost.
 And since both SQLite and local uploads are stored on the filesystem, any changes made to these since the last dyno reset will be deleted.
-Typically dynos are reset at least once a day, and in most cases multiple times per day or when new code is pushed to Heroku.
+Typically dynos are reset at least once a day, and in most cases multiple times per day or when new code is pushed to these services.

-It is recommended you use the Heroku PostgreSQL plugin or use something like MongoDB's Atlas for your database.
+It is recommended you use a database add-on like Heroku's PostgreSQL or use something like MongoDB's Atlas for your database.
 For file uploads, you will need to use one of the 3rd party providers such as Cloudinary or AWS S3.

 ### Can I store my Content Manager layout configurations in the model settings